-Lord Ganesha is worshiped by Hindus, in the same manner, God Janus is regarded in Greek mythology.
-It is interesting to find the striking similarities between the two as they both hold the honor of being the first god worshiped in every ritual.
-I also like to start my day by listening to the hymn, Vinayagar Agaval, written on Him by the 14th-century poetess Avvaiyar sung by the late legendary singer M.S.Subbulakshmi.
+Lord Ganesha is regarded in the same manner as God Janus in Greek mythology.
+It is interesting to find the striking similarities between the two, as they both hold the honor of being the first god worshiped in every ritual.
+I like to start my day by listening to the soul-stirring hymn, Vinayagar Agaval, written in Tamil (the oldest language) and sung by the late legendary singer M.S.Subbulakshmi.

 This is my first post in the second year of blogging.
 On this first anniversary I thank WordPress team for their fantastic support, readers & fellow bloggers for their continuing support and my family, relatives & friends for their kind cooperation, invaluable assistance & honest reviews.
 I also thank Lord Ganesha by posting the most appropriate recipe for Modhagam that we usually offer to Him on the festival of Ganesh Chathurthi.
 I have always been delighted to share our heirloom recipes in this space, and now I share a new method that I found very helpful for making soft, smooth dough for modhagam.

 Panchamirtham is the sacred fruit salad offered as naivedyam to deities at home, and also used for abishegam (bathing deities) in Hindu temples across Tamilnadu.
 The most renowned Palani panchamirtham is prepared using unique bananas that are exclusively grown near Palani hills.
 It is offered to the Lord Murugan in Palani temple and also to devotees as prasadam.
 You can check out this video to see how panchamirtham abishegam is performed to the deity in a temple.